johnynek/bosatsu/docs/language_guide.md

 Think of `\` ans an ASCII version of `λ`.

 All of these functions have type `Int -> Int -> Int`, which is to say, given two integers (the two on the left) we can produce a new integer (always! remember Bosatsu is total, no exceptions!).

+### Scope difference for defs
+Unlike normal bindings, defs ARE in scope in their body.
+However, in order to prevent unbounded loops there are strict rules on accessing defs inside themselves.
+If you don't intend to write a recursive def, then you can never reuse or access the defs name anywhere inside the body.
+Specifically, shadowing the def name is not allowed.
+To write a recursive def see the section on recursive functions below.

 ### Method syntax
 Bosatu does not have methods, only functions, it does however have method syntax.